We encourage parishioners to inform us of news items on issues of peace and justice.

 The Australian Catholic Bishops Conference has called for an increase in the minimum wage , arguing that neither employers nor governments are doing enough to support low-paid Australians, and particularly Australian families.

-Last year Eureka Street had this article on the moral indefensibility of Australia’s desire to become a major arms exporter.
+In February 2018 Eureka Street had this article on the moral indefensibility of Australia’s desire to become a major arms exporter.
 Later in the year, America, the U.S. Jesuit review magazine, asked readers to consider their regard for the sanctity of life in Yemen in view of U.S. arms sales to Saudi Arabia.
 Likewise Commonweal magazine referred to what it described as the lethal hypocrisy of U.S. government policy in this area.
 Consequently, it is distressing to read this recent ABC report of Australian arms sales to Saudi Arabia.

 Eureka Street has this article on the politics of asylum-seeking children.